acao/apollo-graphql-input-union-example/README.md

 ## explanation

-Because of how the graphql-js project builds, there really wasnt a way to automatically install the `inputUnion` fork and build it without writing a script
+Because of how the graphql-js project builds, there really wasnt a way to automatically install the `inputUnion` fork and build it without writing a script, so i just committed it to the repo :/.

+Its based on 0.12.3, and the original proposal with `__inputname` while the spec is discussed